bloominstituteoftechnology/DOM-I/README.md

 * [ ] Your project manager will count the project as complete by merging the branch back into master.

 ## Task 1: Create selectors to point your data into elements
-* [ ] Create selectors by using any of the DOM element's methods
+* [x ] Create selectors by using any of the DOM element's methods
 * [ ] Note that IDs have been used on all images.
 Use the IDs to update src path content

 ## Task 2: Update the HTML with the JSON data